-If a third part is attached to the block of a two-part reeving system, the result will be a three-part arrangement as illustrated in Fig. 24.
-The permissible lifting height of 67 metres is decisively lower than that for a block with a two-part line (Fig. 23).

-Fig. 23: The influence of the number of parts on the maximum permissible lifting height however, there are now three instead of previously two parts attempting to twist the block.
+If a third part is attached to the block of a two-part reeving system, the result will be a three-part arrangement as illustrated in Fig. 21.
+The permissible lifting height of 67 metres does not widen the spacing; however, there are now three instead of previously two parts attempting to twist the block.